Cheeznology/InspectAI/README.md

 3. Choose:

-   VerifAI: Review Selection
+   InspectAI: Review Selection

-4. View results in the VerifAI panel.
+4. View results in the InspectAI panel.

 ### Review an Entire File